Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

-\autoref{fig:margin_variance} illustrates the margin-variance landscape for CIFAR-100 (additional visualizations provided in~\hyperref[subsec:supp-geometry]{SI~\ref{subsec:supp-geometry}}).
-Several consistent patterns emerge: \begin{itemize} \item \textbf{Ensemble method signatures.} Different ensemble strategies show characteristic distributions in margin-variance space.
-DE and DE-VGN scatter broadly, showing substantial variance even at high margins.
-LLE and LLE-VGN occupy regions with moderate variance and moderate-to-high margins, while MCD and MCD-LLE produce more compact clusters with lower overall variance. \item \textbf{VGMU response.} The behavior of VGMU across this space confirms its sensitivity to both margin and variance.
+\paragraph{VGMU response.} The behavior of VGMU across this space confirms its sensitivity to both margin and variance.
 Low VGMU values (blue) occur predominantly when the predictive margin is large and variance is low, whereas high values (yellow) arise from either small margins or elevated variance.
-The variance-gated formulation induces smooth transitions rather than hard decision boundaries, enabling graded confidence assessments. \item \textbf{Effect of VGN.} Comparing LLE and LLE-VGN reveals a shift toward lower VGMU values, with samples concentrating in the high-margin, low-variance region while high-uncertainty regions remain populated.
+The variance-gated formulation induces smooth transitions rather than hard decision boundaries, enabling graded confidence assessments.

+\paragraph{Effect of VGN.} Comparing LLE and LLE-VGN reveals a shift toward lower VGMU values, with samples concentrating in the high-margin, low-variance region while high-uncertainty regions remain populated.
 This reduction in variance is achieved through VGN, which suppresses high-variance class predictions during training.
-Similar trends are observed across other datasets and configurations in~\hyperref[subsec:supp-geometry]{SI~\ref{subsec:supp-geometry}}, although in some cases the effects are subtle. \end{itemize} The margin-variance geometry provides an intuitive interpretation of how, predictive margin and epistemic disagreement interact.
+Similar trends are observed across other datasets and configurations in~\hyperref[subsec:supp-geometry]{SI~\ref{subsec:supp-geometry}}, although in some cases the effects are subtle.
+The margin-variance geometry provides an intuitive interpretation of how, predictive margin and epistemic disagreement interact.
 By coupling margin and variance, VGMU assigns low uncertainty only when predictions are well-separated and consistent across ensemble members, while remaining conservative in regions characterized by ambiguity or disagreement.
 The effect of VGN is to reshape this geometry during training by suppressing high-variance class predictions, leading to a greater concentration of samples in the high-margin, low-variance region~(\autoref{fig:margin_variance}:~LLE \textit{vs.}~LLE-VGN).
 This geometric behavior is consistent with the rank-based and concentration analyses, and shows how VGN complements VGMU by promoting decision-relevant uncertainty with conservative assessments in challenging settings.